PUCRA/Phoenyx-I/.github/CONTRIBUTING.md

 # Contributing to PHOENYX I CODE

 We welcome contributions from everyone!
-By participating in this project, you agree to abide by our Code of Conduct.

 ## How Can I Contribute?